andrewm4894/anomstack/README.md

 Idea here is to just send the metric data and prompt to a LLM (ChatGPT) and ask it if it thinks the metric looks anomalous (and provide back an explanation).
 If it does, we alert.

+Notes:
-Note: If you don't want to send your metric data to OpenAI then just set `disable_llmalert` to `True` in your metric batch config.
+- If you don't want to send your metric data to OpenAI then just set `disable_llmalert` to `True` in your metric batch config.
+- Support for Anthropic models added [here](https://github.com/andrewm4894/anomstack/pull/128)

 <details>
 <summary>Click to see some LLM Alert screenshots</summary>